 - And no more soap scum!

 Someday a superior salt free water softener technology may be invented to provide real soft water, but for now the traditional water softener is the only way to provide real softened water for your home.
-Contact American Clear Water today for more information about just how affordable a whole home water softener can be.
+Contact American Clear Water LLC. today for more information about just how affordable a whole home water softener can be.

 Is my tap water safe to drink?